• Good Dawg Training

 • Go sniff: Take smelly food and drag a trail of it around the garden.
 Drop tiny scraps along the way for extra motivation.
 Place a small portion at the end of the trail as a prize.
 Take your dog to the start of the trail and encourage them to “go sniff”.

-• Lick mat, Toppl, or Kong: choose the correct size Kong or Toppl and fill it with various ingredients such as kibble, wet food, dog-safe fruits, vegetables, or yogurt.
+• Lick mat, Woof Pupsicle, or Kong: choose the correct size Kong or Pupsicle and fill it with a pupsicle pop or various ingredients such as kibble, wet food, dog-safe fruits, vegetables, or yogurt.
 Spread soft and tasty treats such as peanut butter, apple sauce, or plain yogurt onto a lick mat.
 All these items can be frozen once prepared.

 • Swiss roll: Lay down a dish towel and sprinkle dry food over it.
 Roll it up, knot it, and let your dog use their problem-solving skills to get to the food.